 Fundamental Research: Basic and applied research in science and engineering conducted at accredited U.S. institutions of higher education where the resulting information is ordinarily published and shared broadly within the scientific community.
 Such research can be distinguished from proprietary research and from industrial development, design, production, and product utilization, the results of which ordinarily are restricted for proprietary reasons or specific national security reasons.
 For more information, see the Exceptions & Exclusions Section on this site.

-ITAR (International Traffic in Arms Regulations): Regulations administered by DDTC, U.S. Department of State that control the export, re-export and temporary import of items specifically designed, developed, modified, configured or adapted for a military, space or satellite application.
+International Traffic in Arms Regulations (ITAR): Regulations administered by DDTC, U.S. Department of State that control the export, re-export and temporary import of items specifically designed, developed, modified, configured or adapted for a military, space or satellite application.

-OFAC (Office of Foreign Assets Control): Agency in the U.S. Treasury Department that oversees U.S. economic sanctions regulations.
+Office of Foreign Assets Control (OFAC): Agency in the U.S. Treasury Department that oversees U.S. economic sanctions regulations.

 Publicly Available Information: Information that is generally accessible to the interested public in any form and, therefore, not subject to the EAR.
 Includes technology and software that are already published or will be published; arise during, or result from fundamental research; are educational; or are included in certain patent applications.
 For more information, see the Exceptions & Exclusions Section on this site.